XiaofengXie16/Pact-Tutorial-for-Beginner/README.md

 * Wait for the pact broker to go online( 2-5 min)
 * navigate to `http://localhost` to see the pact broker

-  #### Note: You need to change the port number if you used the docker version of pact broker
+  #### Note: You need to change the port number if you choose to use the docker version of pact broker

   Client: